The Massey vanishing conjecture for number fields: Introduction

 We finish this paper with two additional sections.
-In \S\ref{s:brauer-2} we give more elaborate computations of the Brauer group of $V$ when $n \leq 5$, and we describe examples showing that this Brauer group can be non-trivial.
+In \S\ref{s:brauer-2} we provide more elaborate computations of the Brauer group of $V$ when $n \leq 5$, and we describe examples showing that this Brauer group can be non-trivial.
 Then, in \S\ref{s:beyond} we discuss the Massey vanishing conjecture with more general types of coefficients.
-We show that for coefficients in the Tate twisted module $\ZZ/p\ZZ(i)$ the proof of the main theorem can be adapted with very small modifications to show the analogous Massey vanishing property over number fields (Theorem~\ref{t:massey-2}).
+We show that for coefficients in the Tate twisted module $\ZZ/p\ZZ(i)$, the proof of the main theorem can be adapted with very small modifications to show the analogous Massey vanishing property over number fields (Theorem~\ref{t:massey-2}).
 We also show that for coefficients in $\ZZ/8$, the statement of the conjecture actually \emph{fails} for number fields.
 More precisely, we show that there exist three $\ZZ/8$\nobreakdash-characters of $\QQ$ whose triple Massey product is defined but does not vanish.
 It seems likely, though, that the Massey vanishing property with coefficients in $\ZZ/m$ for any integer $m$ can still be shown to hold for \emph{local fields}, using~\cite[Theorem 9.1]{Koc13} and local duality.

-\emph{Acknowledgements.} We are grateful to Pierre Guillot and J\'an Min\'a\v{c} for many discussions about Massey products, to Adam Topaz for pointing out the splitting varieties for Massey products that were constructed by Ambrus P\'al and Tomer Schlank in~\cite{PS16}, and to Ido Efrat and Nguy\~{\^e}n Duy T\^an for their comments on a preliminary version of this article.
+\emph{Acknowledgements.} We are grateful to Pierre Guillot and J\'an Min\'a\v{c} for many discussions about Massey products, to Adam Topaz for pointing out the splitting varieties for Massey products that were constructed by Ambrus P\'al and Tomer Schlank in~\cite{PS16}, to Ido Efrat and Nguy\~{\^e}n Duy T\^an for their comments on a preliminary version of this article and to the referees for their useful comments.